Sensor Installation and Administration

 Note:

-All connections can be optionally routed though an explicit HTTP/HTTPS proxy (see "Registration and Configuration", 5).
+All connections can be optionally routed through an HTTP/HTTPS proxy (see "Registration and Configuration", 5).
 Proxy authentication is not supported.

 Acquire the Sensor ISO